Karlsruhe Synagogue

 How long should I spend visiting?

-A visit to the Karlsruhe Synagogue typically takes about two hours, allowing time for exploration and reflection.
+A visit typically lasts between one to two hours, allowing ample time for exploration and reflection.

 Is photography allowed?